 - Women who have 12 or more drinks a week

 - Anyone who has five or more drinks at a time at least once a week

 - Anyone who has a parent with alcoholism

 Here are some less hard signs, but these situations also have been shown to increase risk, according to the National Institutes of Health:

 - You are a young adult under peer pressure

-- You have a behavioral health disorder such as depression, bipolar disorder, anxiety disorders, or schizophrenia
+- Presence of a behavioral health disorder such as depression, bipolar disorder, anxiety disorders, or schizophrenia

-- You live in a culture in which alcohol use is more common and accepted
+- Living in a culture in which alcohol use is more common and accepted

 Ask your SMA expert consultant any questions you may have on this topic.
 Also, take the #72HoursChallenge, and join the community.
 Additionally, as a thank you, we’re offering you a complimentary 30-day membership at www.72hourslife.com.
 Just use the code #NoChaser, and yes, it’s ok if you share!